What if playing a game on your phone could help scientists understand how diseases spread—and even prevent the next pandemic?

 Upcoming Event

-Learn more about this epigameQuestions/Concerns?
+Learn more about the VinUni EpigameQuestions/Concerns?
 Please feel free to contact the Principal Investigator, Dr. Andres Colubri (Andres.Colubri@umassmed.edu)